 The free program is compatible with Microsoft Azure for easy deployment, and numerous extensions are available.
-Due to its laundry list of features and customizations, Visual Studio Code may be one of the best HTML editors for Linux, Windows, and Mac.
+Due to its laundry list of features and customizations, Visual Studio Code is one of the best HTML editors for Linux, Windows, and Mac.

 BBEdit (Bare Bones Edit) is an award-winning code editing tool designed for Mac OS X users.
-The program is available free, but the full version costs $49.99 for individual use.
+The program is available for free, but access to the full version’s premium features costs $49.99 for individual use.
 BBEdit features powerful project integration tools, along with a whole host of other useful features.

-Komodo Edit is one of the best free WYSIWYG HTML editors available.
+Komodo Edit is one of the best free HTML editors available, especially among WYSIWYG editors.
 It includes several helpful tutorials, visual debugging capabilities, and other features that make it a truly advanced HTML editing tool.
 Komodo Edit is available for Mac, Windows, and Linux.

 NetBeans, by Apache, provides a powerful code editing tool designed for HTML5 and a variety of other languages.
 The free NetBeans tool features templates, highlighting features, wizards, and other HTML editing tools.
 The program is available for Mac, Windows, Linux, and BSD.